chutter/AstralPlane/README.md

 Parameter explanations:

 ```
-astral.plane AstralPlane S4 object of data generated from AstralPlane function
+astral.plane: AstralPlane S4 object of data generated from AstralPlane function
-local.posterior plot the local posterior support?
+local.posterior: plot the local posterior support?
-pie.plot select one to plot: 'qscore' the quartet support or 'genetree' proportion of gene trees that support a branch
+pie.plot: select one to plot: 'qscore' the quartet support or 'genetree' proportion of gene trees that support a branch
-save.file if you wish to save to file, put file name.
+save.file: if you wish to save to file, put file name.
 Saves as PDF
-pie.colors select three colors to plot your pie.plot
+pie.colors: select three colors to plot your pie.plot
-node.color.text if local.posterior = TRUE, select the color of posterior support text
+node.color.text: if local.posterior = TRUE, select the color of posterior support text
-node.color.bg if local.posterior = TRUE, select the color of posterior support background
+node.color.bg: if local.posterior = TRUE, select the color of posterior support background
-tip.label.size size of the tip labels, passed to cex in plotting function
+tip.label.size: size of the tip labels, passed to cex in plotting function
-pie.chart.size size of pie chart, passed to edgelabel plotting function
+pie.chart.size: size of pie chart, passed to edgelabel plotting function

 ```

+# Mini-Vingette: Usage and many dataset example

+Coming soon!